 Admittedly, there are many similarly fatuous films in the giallo canon but Freda’s often critically elevated status leaves one wondering why Iguana is also such a grubby looking film (even when digitally restored in 2K) and why he telegraphs each revelation or violent incident with a breathtaking lack of subtlety worthy of Umberto Lenzi’s worst efforts.
 Unsurprisingly, Freda chose to adopt a pseudonym for this assignment.

-Despite such negatives, the presence of Dagmar Lassander and Valentina Cortese provides this reptilian tale with a certain amount of agreeable feminine charm (although Dominique Boschero, so good in Ernesto Gastaldi’s Libido, is shamefully under-used in a minor role).
+Despite such negatives, the presence of Dagmar Lassander and Valentina Cortese provides this reptilian tale with a certain amount of agreeable feminine charm (although Dominique Boschero, who was so good in Ernesto Gastaldi’s Libido, is shamefully under-used in a minor role).
 The best, albeit brief, sequence shows Lassander’s character resplendent in a fedora hat and flapping black cloak, being chased by the razor-brandishing killer through foggy Dublin streets and onto a rising river bridge.

-Aside from the refreshing appeal of the atypical Irish setting (which unfortunately prompts an array of unconvincing dubbed Irish accents), what really distinguishes this thick stew from its contemporaries is the sheer nastiness of the murders: faces are scorched with acid, blood gushes from sliced throats, Pistilli’s detective character has his skull sewn up without anaesthetic and a flashback scene showcases the walls of an interrogation room decorated with brain matter after a suspect blows his own head off.
+Aside from the refreshing appeal of the atypical Irish setting (which unfortunately prompts an array of unconvincing dubbed accents), what really distinguishes this thick stew from its contemporaries is the sheer nastiness of the murders: faces are scorched with acid, blood gushes from sliced throats, Pistilli’s detective character has his skull sewn up without anaesthetic and a flashback scene showcases the walls of an interrogation room decorated with brain matter after a suspect blows his own head off.
 The fact that the practical make-up effects for such gory goings-on are so unconvincingly cheap doesn’t diminish the relish with which they are presented.

 Adrian J Smith, MOVIES & MANIA